sderosiaux/every-single-day-i-tldr/README.md

 # 04-06-2018

+- https://www.justwatch.com/blog/post/debugging-postgresql-performance-the-hard-way/ Interesting debugging session with PostgreSQL and some joined tables.
+Solution was index (ofc), but quite subtle.
 - https://blog.insightdatascience.com/anatomy-of-an-elasticsearch-cluster-part-i-7ac9a13b05db Some insights about Elasticsearch internals
 - https://medium.com/google-cloud/paying-it-forward-how-bigquerys-data-ingest-breaks-tech-norms-8bfe2341f5eb About BigQuery's free ingestion model
 - https://blog.jooq.org/2017/05/03/dont-use-the-string-concatenation-trick-in-sql-predicates/ TIL about "row constructors" in SQL: `where (a, b) in (select a, b from toto)`